plvu99/plvu99/README.md

 **👋 Hi, I’m Phuong, a curious “peacemaker.”**

-I love asking questions and digging deep into problems (not peaceful huh 😅).
-Because I value clarity and transparency, I can't help but wonder "why."
-I'm fascinated by how things work, how tools can be used 🔧, and how facts can be put together to create satisfying results.
+I enjoy asking questions and digging deep into problems (maybe not so peaceful after all 😅).
+I value clarity and transparency, so I naturally ask "why?" and explore how things work.
+I'm fascinated by how tools can be used 🔧 and how data and facts can come together to create meaningful and satisfying outcomes.

-As such, I feel good being a problem solver and exploring ideas through creating, troubleshooting, trial and error 🌱.
-With a little space and interesting challenges, I can be one of the most productive people around, who learns extremely fast by getting my hands dirty. _Practicality and freedom, spontaneity with logic, it’s who I am._
+I'm a problem solver who generates ideas through creating, troubleshooting, trial and error 🌱.
+With the right space and interesting challenges, I can be one of the most productive people around, who learns quickly by getting my hands dirty. _Practicality and freedom, spontaneity with logic, it’s who I am._

-When it comes to my personal and professional connections 👫, I'm a great listener who devises practical, fair, and impartial solutions.
-That’s how I earn their trust because of unbiased viewpoints and giving them “a peace of mind.”
+When working with others 👫, I'm a thoughtful listener who aims to provide practical, fair, and unbiased perspectives.
+That’s how I earn their trust and give them "a peace of mind."

-## 🙋‍♀️ A little bit about myself
+## 🙋‍♀️ A little about me

-📊 I'm pursuing a MS in Business Analytics at USC (graduating May 2026).
+📊 MS in Business Analytics at USC (expected May 2026).

-⚙️ I have ~3 years of experience in product, marketing, and growth analytics.
+⚙️ ~3 years of experience in product, marketing, and growth analytics.

-🔖 I have worked on analytics projects across various sectors, including marketing & sales, retail, logistics & supply chain, sports & entertainment, energy, etc.
+🔖 Analytics experience across multiple domains including marketing & sales, retail, logistics & supply chain, sports & entertainment, energy, etc.

 ## 🛠 Skills I'm deepening

-- **Programming & Databases:** SQL (MySQL, PostgreSQL) | Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow) | Excel (PivotTable, Power Query)
+- **Programming & Databases:** SQL (MySQL, PostgreSQL) | Python (Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow) | Excel (PivotTables, Power Query)
-- **Visualization & BI:** Google Looker Studio | Tableau | PowerBI
+- **Visualization & BI:** Tableau | PowerBI | Google Looker Studio
 - **Analytics & Modeling:** ETL | Data Pipelines | Statistical Modeling | Machine Learning | A/B Testing
 - **Tools:** Google BigQuery | Google Cloud Platform | Google Workspace | Microsoft Office